 Seizures occur in about 75 to 90% of people and typically start by the time children are 1 year old.
 Usually, seizures occur on only one side of the body, opposite the birthmark, but they may affect the whole body.
 About 25 to 50% of people have weakness or paralysis on the side opposite the birthmark.
+Coordination may be lost.
 The weakness or paralysis sometimes worsens, especially if seizures cannot be controlled.
 About 50% of people have some intellectual impairment.
-Impairment is more severe when seizures start before age 2 years and cannot be controlled with drugs.
+Impairment is more severe in people whose seizures start before age 2 years and cannot be controlled with drugs.
 Development of motor and language skills may be delayed.

-Glaucoma may damage the optic nerve, causing loss of vision, in the eye on the same side as the birthmark.
+Glaucoma may damage the optic nerve (which connects the brain to the eye), causing loss of vision, in the eye on the same side as the birthmark.
 Glaucoma may be present at birth or develop later.
 The eyeball may enlarge and bulge out.